HyacinthBots/LilyBot/docs/commands.md

 	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

+---
 ### Command name: `remove-timeout`
-* Description: Removes a timeout from a user
+Description: Removes a timeout from a user
-* Required Member Permissions: Moderate Members
+**Required Member Permissions**: Moderate Members

 * Arguments:
 	* `user` - Person to remove timeout from - User
 	* `dm` - Whether to dm the user about this or not - Defaulting Boolean

+---
 ### Command name: `warn`
-* Description: Warns a user.
+Description: Warns a user.
-* Required Member Permissions: Moderate Members
+**Required Member Permissions**: Moderate Members

 * Arguments:
 	* `user` - Person to warn - User